Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment

 As shown in Table III, thanks to the accurate point cloud, three methods have little difference in the MOTP metric, which illustrates the estimation accuracy of the tracker.
 Since the object is transformed into map coordinate using the prior ego ground truth, PC3T \cite{wu20213d} tracker only needs to consider the uncertainty caused by absolute object motion between frames.
 Moreover, it achieves the best results on the MOTA metric.
 The proposed SGF-MOT tracker does not use ego localization information but also improves the tracking robustness by introducing a least-squares estimator fusing geometric and semantic constraints.
 So we achieve better MOTA results than the AB3DMOT \cite{weng20203d} tracker.

 Like the other two methods, our method runs in real-time on the CPU.
 Fig.7 shows the time-consuming results when the fusion tracking module executes sequence 0001 and 0015.
 It can be concluded that the time-consuming of our method is always less than 25ms, even during peak hours.

 Then, we selected 8 sequences containing moving objects from KITTI-raw City and Road sequences.
 The semantic-geometric fusion tracking method (Fusion Method) is compared with methods using only semantic boxes (Semantic Only) and geometric point clouds (Geometry Only) by evaluating the object trajectory accuracy in map coordinate.

-The localization accuracy of the geometry-only estimation method presents an evident "two-pole" distribution.
-In the experiment, we found that it can only achieve stable and accurate tracking for objects perceived within 10m.
+The object localization accuracy of geometry-only method exhibit a distinct "bipolar" distribution.
+Furthermore, we found that it can only achieve stable and accurate tracking for objects perceived within 15m.
 The main reason for this phenomenon is that the lidar points successfully hit on the object will decrease rapidly with the increase of measurement range.
-When the constraints in some orientations are not complete, it will lead to divergent optimization results.

-On the other hand, when an object is in the near field of view, the estimation method based on directly measured point clouds will be more accurate than that of 3D-BB inferred by the semantic detection module.
-We can obtain this conclusion by comparing semantic and converged geometric tracking results.
+When the constraints are not sufficient, and the initial value of optimization is not precise enough, the optimization results diverge.
+However, if the object is in the near field of view, the estimation method based on the measured point cloud will be more accurate than that of 3D-BB inferred by the semantic detection module.
+We can draw this conclusion by comparing the semantic and converged geometric tracking results.
 In addition, the object motion trajectories of different tracking methods under sequence 0926-0056 in Fig.8 can also qualitatively verify our conclusion.